 We stream a low latency ECN price feed that is ultimately sourced from the best bid and ask prices available at interbank market participants.
-We don’t charge volume based commissions but we do add a competitive spread to the feed to ensure client positions can comfortably be covered with third party liquidity providers if we are not able to internally match them.
+Depending on account type we charge either volume based commissions or a competitive spread to the feed to ensure client positions can comfortably be covered with third party liquidity providers if we are not able to internally match them.

-To ensure we maintain a win-win relationship with our clients and avoid conflict of interest we ensure the exposure of our clients trades are covered at all times.
+To ensure we maintain a win-win relationship with our clients and avoid conflict of interest we ensure the net exposure of our clients trades are covered.
 This allows XGLOBAL to support consistently profitable clients over the long-term.
 This is done by matching client trades internally or covering trades with external venues that cannot be matched internally.
 XGLOBAL’s fee is earned from the difference in price between client orders and either internally matched trades or externally covered net exposure.

 In the modern era of low latency price feeds and millisecond execution of market orders it is critical to facilitate the execution of client trades without delay.
 XGLOBAL has aimed to level the playing field for its clients and ensure they have the best chance of trading success by providing immediate market execution.
 To help, XGLOBAL trade servers are cross-connected and offer access points located all around the globe to ensure a good quality connection is always available worldwide.
 Excluding platform and network latency internal matching of orders typically happens in less than 100ms and external fills usually complete in 200ms resulting in high quality execution irrespective of order size.